Rambler Classic: 1962

 For the 1962 model year, the Super models were dropped and replaced by a 400 model.
-Also for 1962, AMC's flagship Ambassador models were shortened to the same 108 in wheelbase as the Classic's at the same time as the V8 engine was no longer available in the Classic models.
+Also, for 1962, AMC's flagship Ambassador models were shortened to the same 108 in wheelbase as the Classic's at the same time as the V8 engine was no longer available in the Classic models.
 This meant the Ambassador models were the only models with V8s in the AMC lineup.
-The two-door sedan bodystyle Rambler Classic was a unique one-year offering for 1962.
+The two-door sedan body style Rambler Classic was a unique one-year offering for 1962.

 The front grille was modified for 1962, but the free-standing Rambler lettering in the lower center remained.
-The revised rear end received new round tail lamps, while the previous tailfins were "shaved off".
-Rambler was one of the last cars to incorporate the tail fin design and became one of the first to "do away with them, and to build clean, simple, uncluttered cars."
+The revised rear end received new round tail lamps and the previous year's tailfins were "shaved off".
+Rambler was one of the last cars to incorporate the tail fin design.
+It also became one of the first to "do away with them, and to build clean, simple, uncluttered cars."
 The back door upper window points were also rounded off for 1962.

 Starting in 1962, AMC took a leadership role with safer brake systems in all Ramblers featuring twin-circuit brakes, a design offered by only a few cars at that time.
 Classics with an automatic transmission continued to use push buttons mounted on the left side of the dashboard with a separate sliding pull tab for the "park" position.
-The cast-iron block six-cylinder engine was standard on Deluxe and Custom models with the aluminum version optional.
-The 400 received the aluminum block, but the cast-iron was a no-cost option.
+The cast-iron block six-cylinder engine was standard on Deluxe and Custom models, with the aluminum version optional.
+The 400 received the aluminum block, but the cast iron was a no-cost option.
 Other improvements for 1962 included a price cut of $176 on the popular Custom Classic sedan.

+1962 added a 5 door wagon with rear facing third seat.
+All other wagons of the time had a horizontal hinged tailgate instead of a vertical hinged door in the back.

 The popularity of the compact-sized Classic continued in the face of a dozen new competitors.
 Sales of the 1962 model year Classics increased by over 56,000 in the first six months compared to the same period in 1961.
-A Popular Mechanics nationwide survey of owners that had driven a total of 1227553 mi revealed that the Rambler is likeable, easy handling, providing stability and comfortable, roomy ride with low-cost operation.
+A Popular Mechanics nationwide survey of owners that had driven a total of 1227553 mi revealed that the Rambler is likable, easy handling, providing stability and comfortable, roomy ride with low-cost operation.
 Flaws included inadequate power and poor workmanship.
-The magazine editors also highlighted that the Classic has approximately the same length as most of the other "compact" cars on the market, but its interior room is equal to the new and larger "family-sized" Ford Failane and Mercury Meteor.
+The magazine editors also highlighted that the Classic has approximately the same length as most of the other "compact" cars on the market, but its interior room is equal to the new and larger "family-sized" Ford Fairlane and Mercury Meteor.

 Centaur

-American Motors highlighted the Rambler Centaur at the 1962 Chicago Auto Show on a raised platform in the center of automaker's exhibit area.
+American Motors highlighted the Rambler Centaur at the 1962 Chicago Auto Show on a raised platform in the center of the automaker's exhibit area.
 The car was based on a two-door sedan that did "not look remarkably different from regular production models."